Dividends, Bonus shares and

 For

-Long-term Growth Investors:
+Long-Term Growth Investors:

 Bonus Shares

 are preferable, as they increase holdings without tax impact.
-Wealth grows if
+Wealth grows if the company continues to perform.

 ·